 So what does this mean in the context of a traditional data warehouse?

-It is not hard to see the value and benefit of having strong data governance within an organisation.
+It is not hard to see the value and benefit of having strong data governance within an organization.
 At the same time, it is equally easy to see that the delivery of data governance is not solely a technical challenge.
 In fact, technology is only one piece of the puzzle.
 Delivering effective Data Governance requires a synergy between your people, the processes they use and the technology that supports those processes.

-Where does Data Management fit into Data Governance?
+Where Does Data Management Fit into Data Governance?

 The Data Management Associate International (DAMA) lists 10 major functions of Data Management in their DAMA-DMBOK (Data Management Body of Knowledge).
 Data Governance is identified as the core component of Data Management, tying together the other 9 disciplines, such as Data Architecture Management, Data Quality Management, Reference and Master Data Management.
 But, what about the Data Warehouse?
 If you hadn’t got there already, I have highlighted it in green for you.

 “How you manage your data warehouse and business intelligence is crucial to the success of any data governance initiative.”